-The new Government has made several commitments to ensure equality and inclusion in employment and wider society for The General Scheme aims to remove an existing provision that allows differential pay rates to be paid to disabled persons.
-A Code of Practice will be developed to support the hiring of workers with a disability.
-Although it may not be legally binding, co of Practice could be taken into consideration by the Workplace Relations Commission in claims related to disability discrimin
+The new Government has made several commitments to ensure equality and inclusion in employment and wider society for people with disabilities.
+The General Scheme aims to remove an existing provision that allows differential pay rates to be paid to disabled persons.
+Among other measures, a Code of Practice will be developed to support the hiring of workers with a disability.
+Although it may not be legally binding, compliance with such Codes of Practice could be taken into consideration by the Workplace Relations Commission in claims related to disability discrimination.